NuperSu/word_length_calculator/README.md

 The original code has a few problems:

 1. **Using `String` as a Lock Object**:
-   Strings in Java are pooled and can be shared between different parts of the application.
+   Strings in Java can be shared between different parts of the application.
 Using a dedicated `Object` instance for locking is better.

 2. **Exception Handling for `wait()`**: